-4.6.7 Each Head of an Operational Unit will review risks and actions in mitigation of risks on a regular basis as an integral part of the business planning process.
-These officers will also ensure that risks identified at an operational level and which may have a wider impact on the organisation are escalated.
+4.6.7 Heads of Service and those to whom they have delegated a lead role in risk management will review risks and actions in mitigation of risks on a regular basis as an integral part of the business planning process.
+They will also ensure that risks identified at an operational level and which may have a wider impact on the organisation are escalated as appropriate.

-Project level
+Programme/ Project level